 Let’s explore these terms one by one in more detail.

 Avoidance / Exploit

 A threat can be avoided by just removing a small part without affecting project goals.
 It should be the first strategy to deal with threats.

-If you find any golden opportunity having high probability and impacts. that will help then exploit it and we call it an aggressive response strategy.
+Suppose you find any golden opportunity having high probability and impacts.
+That will help them exploit it, and we call it an aggressive response strategy.

 Insurance is the best example to transfer any risk.

 Share is when you find the other entity can exploit the opportunity better to get maximum output.